 Calderdale Flood Action Plan

-The Calderdale Flood Action Plan sets out short term actions that will see over 1,600 homes and businesses in the area better protected, as well as longer term strategies that will see local organisations and communities working in partnership to develop better ways of managing rivers and the land.
+The Calderdale Flood Action Plan sets out short-term actions that will see over 1,600 homes and businesses in the area better protected.
+This is as well as longer-term strategies that will see local organisations and communities work together to develop better ways of managing rivers and the land.